akhileshdarjee/origin-cms/README.md

-Start project for laravel 5.2.*, below are the commands to kickstart your project:
+Below are the commands to kickstart your project for laravel 5.2.*:

 1. `git clone https://github.com/akhileshdarjee/origin-cms.git`